 at $p$ is well defined.
 It can be shown that $\exp_p$ is a local diffeomorphism.
-Let $D_p \subset T_p M$ be the maximal neighborhood of $0 \in D_p$, where this is the case, and set $D_p M := \exp_p(D_p)$.
-Then the inverse $\log_p : D_pM \to D_p$ of $\exp_p$ is defined and is called the Riemannian logarithm at $p$.
-The points $q$, for which $\log_p$ is not defined, constitute the so-called cut locus of $p$.
-Products of Riemannian manifolds are again Riemannian manifolds, where everything works component-wise; this holds in particular for products $M^n$.
+Let $D_p \subset T_pM$ be the maximal neighborhood of $0 \in D_p$, where this is the case, and set $D_pM:= \exp_p(D_p)$.
+Then the inverse $\log_p: D_pM \to D_p$ of $\exp_p$ is defined and is called the Riemannian logarithm at $p$.
+The points for which $\log_p$ is not defined constitute the so-called cut locus of $p$.
+The product $M^n$ is again a Riemannian manifold, everything working component-wise.

-An important class of maps are the so-called isometries (or symmetries) of $M$.
-These are diffeomorphisms $\Phi : M \to M$ that conserve the Riemannian metric, that is, for every $X,Y \in T_pM$, $p \in M$, we have
+An important class of maps is the group of isometries (or symmetries) of $M$.
+These are diffeomorphisms $\Phi: M \to M$ that conserve the Riemannian metric; that is, for every $X, Y \in T_pM$, $p \in M$, we have

 where $\dd_p\Phi: T_pM \to T_{\Phi(p)}M$ is the differential of $\Phi$ at $p$.
 Isometries preserve the distance between any two points, map geodesics into geodesics, and map normal convex neighborhoods to normal convex neighborhoods.
-For every $p\in M$, the exponential and logarithm commute with an isometry $\Phi$ as follows:
+As for any diffeomorphism, we have